aplbrain/dandi-docs/docs/developer-guide/creating-dandi-instance/initialize-vendors.md

 style="width: 60%; height: auto; display: block; margin-left: auto;  margin-right: auto;"/>
 <br/><br/>

 Your frontend should be able to deploy to an auto-generated URL via Netlify now!
-Steps for domain management and configuration are described further in the [Frontend Deployment](./dandi-archive.md#frontend-deployment) section within the DANDI Archive setup.
+Steps for domain management and configuration are described further in the [Frontend Deployment](./dandi-archive.md#frontend-deployment) section within the {{ instance.name }} Archive setup.
 ## Sentry

-[Sentry](https://sentry.io/) is a monitoring tool used for the DANDI Archive API.
+[Sentry](https://sentry.io/) is a monitoring tool used for the {{ instance.name }} Archive API.
 It is integral in order to notify engineers if a system is down, experiencing poor performance, or may have unwanted users.

 Begin by creating a Sentry account -- once successful, you'll start by creating a new Project: